-Last updated: October 25, 2011
+Last updated: May 20, 2014

 Welcome to the NetGain Motors, Inc. Frequently Asked Questions (FAQ).
 This document will attempt to answer many of the questions that we are asked related to our products.
 It is not intended to provide answers to all your questions.
-We suggest you contact one of our Authorized Dealers for further assistance and guidance.
+We suggest you contact one of our Authorized Motor Dealers for further assistance and guidance.

-1. Where did the WarP name come from?
+1. Where did the Warp $^{\text{TM}}$ name come from?

-We are not "trekkies", but we do enjoy Star Trek.
-However, that had very little to do with the original name selection for our motors.
-The name was a natural way of differentiating our motor series, and also showed that we intended on incorporating new and advanced thinking in the enhanced designs of the motors we planned on building.
-The "War" portion of the name comes from Warfield Electric.
-Jerry Warfield was instrumental in our original designs (and subsequent designs, as were John Wayland and numerous others...).
-The capital "P" at the end of the name is also significant.
+We do enjoy Star Trek, however, that had very little to do with the original name selection for our motors.
+The name was a natural way of showing that we intended on incorporating new and advanced thinking in the enhanced designs of the motors we planned on building.
+The "War" portion of the name comes in part from the name of a motor manufacturer that was instrumental in our original designs (and subsequent designs, as were John Wayland and numerous others...).
+The capital "P' at the end of the name is also significant.
 It stands for "Phil Brown", a close friend and supporter of our original electric dragster concept vehicle.
 Unfortunately, Phil was taken by cancer prior to the project gaining momentum.
-We intend to maintain this method of honoring Phil in the naming of our ImPalse, and TransWarP motors utilized a transmission style armature shaft, the TV series names were a natural fit and also allowed us to use the capital "P".
+We intend to maintain this method of honoring Phil in the naming of our ImPalse TM, and TransWarp TM motors as well.
+The HyPerTM motors are our new line of AC motors, while the Amp TM, Warp TM, TransWarp TM and ImPalse TM motors represent our DC line of motors.
+All of the TransWarp TM motors have a 32-tooth involute spline shaft that matches the transmission output shaft of a Chevrolet Turbo 400 transmission.